Frequently Asked Questions

 Initial training provides 0.1 credit per hour of training claimed under New Process or Procedure Training.
 Recertification training is 0.1 credit per hour to a maximum of 0.5 per 4 years.
 Code green, orange and red training is claimed here.
 There is a maximum of 0.5 credits for safety.
 This is claimed under Re-Certification of Professional Requirements.

-What credit values are individual’s eligible for related to performing CAP surveys, Q Pulse, CellaVision and answering Lorna Pearce (LP3) questions?
+What credit values are individual’s eligible for related to lab proficiency requirements such as performing CAP surveys, Q Pulse, CellaVision and answering Lorna Pearce (LP3) questions?

 These requirements are considered part of your employment assessment and are not granted any credits towards your TeKnowledge.ns application.

 How is the number of hours decided for training in an area?

 Training in a new area is eligible for credits at 0.1 credit per hour as determined by the person responsible for the training.
 It includes only actual training time and does not include practice time.
 This is claimed under New Process or Procedure Training.

 Since a TeKnowledge.ns certificate is good for 4 years it may be advantageous to renew your TeKnowledge.ns as you retire so you will have 4 years that you will maintain your eligibility to work.
 At all times you must hold a valid TeKnowledge.ns to be licensed as an MLT even when you work casual or part time.

 Do you require work credits to renew your TeKnowledge.ns certificate?

 A minimum of 100 hours (0.2 credits)/4 years of work credits is required at this time.